launchdarkly/go-sdk-common/README.md

 ## Supported Go versions

-This version of the project has been tested with Go 1.13 through 1.14.
+This version of the project has been tested with Go 1.14 and higher.

 ## Learn more